WatsonDataPlatform/E2ELab/businessanalyst/Readme.md

  > <img src="./media/image16.png" />

-12. Several other automatically generated “Discoveries” are drawn on the right, but let’s click on the “x” button to close that pane, so as to lay out the Treemap across the entire screen to better visualize the chart.
+12. Several other automatically generated “Discoveries” are drawn on the right, but let’s click on the “>” symbol to minimize that pane, to lay out the treemap across the entire screen and better visualize the chart.
 Now, let’s add a field to the “Multiplier” data slot as highlighted on the bottom right by clicking on it and then selecting “Gender” from the pulldown list.

  > <img src="./media/image17.png" />